ejconlon/libremidi-haskell/README.md

 libremidi bindings for haskell

+## Status

+Probably some FFI bugs in there, haven't tested it all yet.

 ## Development

 You will need to checkout the submodule and run `just vendor` to copy the `libremidi` sources